Composition and Arrangement Tutorials for Music Production

 What is Functional Harmony?

 Functional harmony is a concept in music theory that revolves around chord relationships and their role in tension and resolution.
-Categorized into functions like tonic (stable), dominant (tension), and subdominant (transitional), chords guide harmonic progressions, forming the basis for emotional and structural coherence in compositions.
+Categorised into functions like tonic, dominant, and subdominant, chords guide harmonic progressions and form the basis for emotional and structural coherence in compositions.

-The tutorial categorizes chords into dissonance and consonance, using Roman numerals to denote their relationships with the tonic chord.
-Dissonant chords, like (ii), (vi), (IV), and (vii), create tension, while consonant chords, like (I), (V), and (iii), offer resolution.
+The tutorial categorises chords into dissonance and consonance, using Roman numerals to denote their relationships with the tonic chord.
+Dissonant chords create tension, while consonant chords offer resolution.

 The guide suggests using dissonance and consonance strategically to build tension and resolution in music.
 Starting with weaker dissonance and progressing to stronger dissonance before resolving with consonance chords is a common approach.

-The tutorial concludes with examples of common chord progressions, such as (I) - (iv) - (V), emphasizing the interplay of resolved and unresolved chords.
-It also mentions the use of negative harmony as a tool for adding interest and complexity, often found in experimental genres like Jazz or avant-garde music.
+The tutorial concludes with examples of common chord progressions, emphasising the interplay of resolved and unresolved chords.
+It also mentions the use of negative harmony as a tool for adding interest and complexity, often found in experimental genres like jazz or avant-garde music.

 What is Negative Harmony?